shcorya/swarm.yachts/stacks/redisraft/index.md

 ---

 # RedisRaft
-Redis is an in-memory storage for various data types.
+[Redis](https://redis.io/) is an in-memory storage for various data types.
 It includes support for sets, lists, simple key-value pairs, and hash maps.
-RedisRaft is an extension to redis that provides a strong-consistency deployment option.
+RedisRaft is an extension to Redis that provides a strong-consistency deployment option.

 Like with all raft clusters, an odd number of nodes should be deployed.
 Three to seven is recommended.
 A greater number of nodes increases the number of failures that the system can tolerate at the expense of speed.